Buying a 24″ bike for your kids can sometimes turn into a decision making nightmare. You’ll have questions like,

 Shimano and SRAM are the two most common gear manufacturers seen in 24″ bikes.

 Since 24″ are now bigger bikes, they come with various gear configurations.
-Some of the bikes such as Guardian Ethos and Cannondale Quick will come with 7 speed gearing, while others such as Roadmaster Granite and Huffy have up to 18 gears with 3 front chain rings.
+Some of the bikes such as Co-op Rev 24 and Cannondale Quick will come with 7 speed gearing, while others such as Co-op Rev Cty has up to 21 gears with 3 front chain rings.

 For example, if the bike has 2 front chainrings and 7 rear cogs, there will be a total of 14 available gears.
 The wider the gearing range, the more versatile the bike is.